NotePlan/plugins/jgclark.Summaries/README.md

 - dateStyle: e.g. 'link'

 To visually highlight occurrences, please see the note above.

+This command can also be run from an x-callback command (details below).

 ### `/countsInPeriod`
 This command generates some simple counts and other statistics of #hashtags or @mentions that you specify.
 For example: